jeffpar/pcjs/software/pcx86/sys/os2/ibm/1.3/index.md

 ### Directory of IBM OS/2 1.3 (Driver 2)

-     Volume in drive A is OS2 PMDD2
+     Volume in drive A is OS2 PMDD 2
      Directory of A:\

     IBM3852  DRV     88496  11-02-90  12:00p